Your Directors present their Thirty First Annual Report together with the AuditedFinancial Statements for the year ended March 31 2019.

 ii. the steps taken by the Company for utilizing alternate sources of energy:

 Installation of Deep Discharge and Quick Recharge Storage (QRS) batteries on varioustelecom sites for carbon emission reduction

 iii. the capital investment on energy conservation equipment:

 Due to lack of availability of Capex this investment is not undertaken.

 b) Technology Absorption:

-i. the efforts made towards technology absorption:
+i. the efforts made towards technology absorption: Refer a(iii) above.

 iii. in case of imported technology (imported during the last three years reckonedfrom the beginning of the financial year):

 iv. the expenditure incurred on Research and Development: